InTheBottle/BottleRim/README.md

    - Run Skyrim AE once for graphics check.
    - Run Skyrim through steam, install ALL creation club addons.
 Do not ALT tab during this process.
    - If you have issues with the creation club plugins missing, I highly recommend a CLEAN install of Skyrim, including completely deleting the skyrim steam folder and uninstalling.

+3. **PageFile**:
+   Larger modlists require a lot more of your memory, running out of memory will result in crashes and other potential issues.
+Highly recommended to do this step.

+To set up a Pagefile:

+   - Press Win Key + R
+   - Type sysdm.cpl ,3 and hit ENTER
+   - Navigate to Performance and click the box Settings
+   - Click the Advanced tab at the top
+   - Under Virtual Memory click the box Change
+   - Uncheck Automatically Manage if it is checked
+   - Select your disk drive, ideally your fastest solid state drive
+   - Click Custom Size:
+   - In the box next to Initial Size (MB), type 40960
+   - In the box next to Maximum Size (MB), type 40960
+   - Click Set.
+   - Click OK.
+   - Click Apply.
+   - Click OK.
+   - Restart your PC.

 ### Wabbajack Installation
 1. **Install Wabbajack**: